Paras-is-coding/chatApp/readme.md

 # creating getmsg API
 - send from and to to route and fine messages with those
 - return messages with fromSelf boolean flag

+# calling getmsg API
+- crete route in APIRoutes.jsx
+- ChatContainer.jsx/
+    - make useEffect() will fetch allmsg when currentChat is changed
+    - use message state to set messages when fetched

+- Now we'll map these messags to chat-messages div